 Transforming E-commerce Data into SCM Value

-The enlargement of e-commerce platform on brick and mortar retailers is one eminent illustration of the big data phenomenon in which is wiping out many traditional retail industries nowadays.
+The enlargement of e-commerce platforms on brick and mortar retailers is one eminent illustration of the big data phenomenon which is wiping out many traditional retail industries nowadays.
 There are many well known aspects and causation of Amazon’s huge success in e-commerce; however turning data into actionable insights in the supply chain can be restrained due to inability to transform transactional data into a ‘customer-centric’ value.

 My intention of this project is to tackle order management part of the business which is sometimes much less appreciated compared to the spotlight of the demand forecasting by many people.